MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Return Value

-A const reverse random-access iterator addressing the first element in a reversed [deque](../standard-library/deque-class.md) or addressing what had been the last element in the unreversed `deque`.
+A `const` reverse random-access iterator addressing the first element in a reversed [`deque`](../standard-library/deque-class.md) or addressing what had been the last element in the unreversed `deque`.

 ### Remarks

-With the return value of `crbegin`, the `deque` object cannot be modified.
+With the return value of `crbegin`, the `deque` object can’t be modified.

 ### Example